 Prices are per person, based on two people sharing a cabin and depend on both vessel and cabin.

-- M/V Plancius - a comfortable, ice-strengthened ship with spacious cabins, all with prviate facilities, and good outdoor deck space.
+- M/V Plancius - a 293 foot ice-strengthened ship with en-suite cabins, a spacious observation lounge and good outdoor deck space.